MyonicS/pyGCxGC/docs/example_docs/gui/mask_creator.md

 #### Colorbar

 A colorbar shows the signal intensity scale for the chromatogram display.
+The scale and label automatically adjust based on the selected transform mode:
+- Raw: Shows original intensity values
-The scale uses the square root of intensity values to better visualize the dynamic range.
+- Square Root: Shows square root of intensity values (default)
+- Third Root: Shows third root of intensity values

 ### Common Tasks

 #### Creating a New Mask

 1. Load a chromatogram
+2. (Optional) Adjust plotting settings:
+   - Set shift value if needed
+   - Choose transform mode (Raw, Square Root, or Third Root)
+   - Click "Apply" to update the display
-2. Enter a name for your mask in the "Mask Name" field
+3. Enter a name for your mask in the "Mask Name" field
-3. Select a drawing tool (Rectangle or Lasso)
+4. Select a drawing tool (Rectangle, Lasso, or Polygon)
-4. Draw on the chromatogram by clicking and dragging
+5. Draw on the chromatogram by clicking and dragging
-5. Click "Add Selection to Mask" to add the selection to your mask
+6. Click "Add Selection to Mask" to add the selection to your mask
-6. Repeat steps 3-5 to build up a complex mask
+7. Repeat steps 4-6 to build up a complex mask
-7. Save the mask when finished
+8. Save the mask when finished

 #### Loading and Editing an Existing Mask